AB49K/SimpleMailingLists/readme.md

 4. You need to set up a cron job, or scheduler.
 The script does not automatically monitor the inboxes

+NOTE: You need at least python3.6 to run this.

 FAQ:
 1. This program doesn't automatically monitor the inbox?